-- a good working knowledge of all relevant environmental policies, legislation, guidelines and standards: - the ability to conduct inspections and audits and to produce thorough and informative reports; - the ability to manage public communication and complaints;

-- the ability to think holistically about the structure, functioning and performance of environmental systems; and

-- proven competence in the application of the following integrated environmental management tools:

-- o EIAs.

-- o EMPs.

-- Environmental auditing.
+- a good working knowledge of all relevant environmental policies, legislation, guidelines and standards: - the ability to conduct inspections and audits and to produce thorough and informative reports; - the ability to manage public communication and complaints; - the ability to think holistically about the structure, functioning and performance of environmental systems; and - proven competence in the application of the following integrated environmental management tools: - o EIAs. - o EMPs. - Environmental auditing.

-- Mitigation and optimisation of impacts.

-- Monitoring and evaluation of impacts.
+- Mitigation and optimisation of impacts. - Monitoring and evaluation of impacts.

-2.2.4 CONTRACTOR (TO BE APPOINTED)
+2.2.4 Contractor/s (to be Appointed)